About Game Controllers

 Controllers Are Automatically Connected Once Discovered

 When a controller is connected directly to an iOS device using the lightning connector, it is automatically discovered by the Game Controller framework and made available to your game.
-Controllers may also connect to an iOS device or Mac wirelessly, and these controllers work slightly differently: A wireless controller must be paired with the iOS device or Mac before it can be connected.
-Although support for pairing is normally provided in iOS Settings or OS X Preferences, you can use the Game Controller framework to pair devices inside your game.
+Controllers may also connect to an iOS device, Apple TV, or Mac wirelessly, and these controllers work slightly differently: A wireless controller must be paired before it can be discovered by your game.
+Although support for pairing is normally provided by the operating system (typically in the Preferences or Settings, you can use the Game Controller framework to pair devices inside your game.
 During the discovery process, your game should display its own custom user interface and pause gameplay.
 Pairing needs to happen only once.
-When the game controller is turned on, it is automatically connected to the Mac or iOS device and made available to your game.
+After it is paired, whenever the game controller is turned on, it is automatically connected and made available to your game.

 Your game can inquire about which controllers are connected, or it can be notified when controllers connect or disconnect.
 Typically, most games use notifications so that they can provide the proper in-game experience to the player.
 When a controller is connected, you use the notification’s controller object to obtain an object that represents the physical controller.
 When a controller is disconnected, you usually pause the gameplay and switch back to the default controls.